gatech-genemark/GeneMark-ETP/README.md

 ### GeneMark-ETP pipeline

-GeneMark-ETP pipeline is distributed under ... license.

-### GeneMark.hmm

-GeneMarkS-2+ is distributed as part of GeneMark-ETP with limited rights of use and redistribution from the Georgia Tech Research Corporation.
-See the [full text of the license] (GeneMarkS_Software_License.txt).
+GeneMark-ETP is distributed with limited rights of use and redistribution from the Georgia Tech.
+See the [full text of the license](GeneMark_Software_License.txt).

 ### Third-party tools